TeyKra/Convex-Optimization/README.md

 ### 1. Datasets

-- **[House Prices - Advanced Regression Techniques](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques)** The data set that we took for this project
+- **[House Prices - Advanced Regression Techniques](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques)** The dataset that we took for this project